aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 import           Text.Megaparsec
 import           Text.Megaparsec.Char

--- Here is our parser definition.
-We will parse text, -- and have passed in Void for our custom errors, meaning -- we'll use the default type Parser = Parsec Void String
+-- We will parse text, and have passed in Void for our -- custom errors, meaning we'll use the default type Parser = Parsec Void String

 parseCharH :: Parser Char